SaulArciniegaEsparza/oh-iiunam_database_example/README.md

 ## Database

-The OH-IIUNAM database in netCDF can be donwloaded [here](https://www.oh-iiunam.mx/).
+The OH-IIUNAM database in netCDF can be donwloaded from [zenodo](https://doi.org/10.5281/zenodo.5098275).

 The real-time rainfall data can be donwloaded from [here](https://www.oh-iiunam.mx/).